 Eva Air Value Chain

-EVA Air has always concentrated on its industry, and is committed to its corporate spirit of “Challenge, Innovation, and Teamwork”.
-The business philosophy is “Safe and Convenient Flight, Welcoming and Thoughtful Service, Efficient and Innovative Operation”, and its mission is to become the best airline in the world.
-EVA Air put our emphasis on customers’ needs.
-With a series of service systems from the upstream aircraft parts manufacturing and pilot training, through the ground handling services and airline catering, to passenger and cargo transportation services and products sales, we construct a comprehensive aviation value chain.
+The supply chain of EVA Air covers a wide range of areas from the upstream aircraft parts manufacturing and pilot training, through the ground handling services and airline catering, to passenger and cargo transportation services and products sales, we construct a comprehensive aviation value chain.

 - Upstream